tmphu/ie213-final-backend/README.md

 This project is built on Nestjs, a robust framework to build web application using TypeScript and Nodejs.
 Read more: [NestJS](https://github.com/nestjs/nest)

 ## Install dependencies
 This project uses yarn as package manager.
-For consistency between developers, please do not use npm.
+For consistency between developers, please DO NOT use npm.
 ```bash
 $ yarn install
 ```